IBD-Friendly Shrimp Tacos With a Twist

 - In a warm skillet, place 1 tablespoon butter, olive oil or oil of your preference.

-- Add half a cup of water & 1/2 packet taco seasoning - as mentioned, I only used half, but if you like that flavoring, use the whole packet.
+- Add half a cup of water and 1/2 packet taco seasoning - as mentioned, I only used half, but if you like that flavoring, use the whole packet.

 - Brown each side for 2-3 minutes.

 - Combine 1 cup of Greek yogurt (this is substituted instead of a mayonnaise type of dressing), juice contents of one lime, and 1 tablespoon of cilantro paste.